0xcert/techpaper/src/paper.md

 ## 5.3.
 0xcert Identity

-The 0xcert team will soon do the showcase of identities as non-fungible tokens on the blockchain.
+The 0xcert team will soon showcase identities as non-fungible tokens on the blockchain.
 This will be our first big use case which will show the community the enormous potential of this new technology.

 ## 5.4.
 0xcert DEX